 1. Recruit and hire well

 How often have you heard “We need to recruit board members of affluence and influence”?
 I contend that if the portfolios of board members don’t include wisdom and integrity, their affluence and influence often translate into a liability rather than an asset.
-And the record shows many an organization enduring much pain because of poor (for lack of a better word) board leadership.
+And the record shows many an organization enduring much pain because of poor board leadership.

 But it is leadership at all organizational levels, including management, that establishes the organization’s corporate culture.
-A nonprofit’s leaders should provide both example and oversight when it comes to moral and ethical issues, circumstances and decision making.
+Nonprofit leaders should provide both example and oversight when it comes to moral and ethical issues, circumstances and decision making.

 2. Educate staff about what’s at risk